Stable image reconstruction using total variation minimization: Introduction

+where here and throughout $\mtx{B}^*$ denotes the conjugate transpose or adjoint of the matrix $\mtx{B}$.
 As before, the recovery error $\| \vct{x} -\vct{\hat{x}} \|_2$ is proportional to the noise level and the norm of the tail of the signal if the composite matrix $\mtx{\Psi} = \mtx{\Phi} \mtx{B}$ satisfies the RIP.
 If $\mtx{B}$ is a fixed orthonormal matrix and $\mtx{\Phi}$ is a random matrix generated by a subgaussian random variable, then $\mtx{\Psi} = \mtx{\Phi} \mtx{B}$ has RIP with high probability with $m \gtrsim s \log(d/s)$ due to the invariance of norm-preservation for subgaussian matrices \cite{badadewa08}.
 More generally, following the approach of \cite{badadewa08} and applying Proposition 3.2 in \cite{krahmer2010new}, this rotation-invariance holds for any $\mtx{\Phi}$ with the restricted isometry property and randomized column signs.
 The rotational-invariant RIP also extends to the classic $\ell_1$-analysis problem which solves $(BL_1)$ when $\mtx{B^*}$ is a tight frame~\cite{CENR_Compressed}.